Eugène Rimmel: Publication

-In 1865, he published The Book of Perfume, which appeared in 1870 in a French translation (Le Livre des Parfums) with a preface by Alphonse Karr.
+In 1865, he published The Book of Perfumes, which appeared in 1870 in a French translation (Le Livre des Parfums) with a preface by Alphonse Karr.

 Later life

 Rimmel was so successful that he was granted ten Royal Warrants from heads of state all over Europe, including Queen Victoria, for his perfumes and fragranced products.

 With the headline "The Prince of Perfumers", The New York Times printed Rimmel's obituary on 15 March 1887.
 It stated that he was one of the founders of the French Hospital and Dispensary in London, and a constant advocate of its claims to the support of the public.

 Rimmel married a woman from Seurre, eastern France, Elisabeth Letroublon with whom he had three children, Jules, Henry and Herminie.
 The sons assumed control of the beauty company at Rimmel's death in 1887, though they delegated the management of the company, which passed out of Rimmel family hands.
 After many difficulties Rimmel's cosmetics brand is now owned by Coty Inc.